Interpolation of Power Mappings: Interpolation of Power Maps

 \begin{prop} For any $n$, $m\in\mathbb{N}$, The map $g_{n,m}$ of Definition \ref{quasiregular_interpolation} is quasiregular on $1 \leq |z| \leq \exp(\pi/n)$.
 Moreover, $K(g_{n,m})$ depends only on $m$, and: \begin{enumerate} \item $g_{n,m}(z)=z^n$ if $|z|=1$, and \item $g_{n,m}(z)=z^{mn}$ if $|z|=\exp(\pi/n)$. \end{enumerate} \end{prop}

 \begin{proof} It is evident from Definition \ref{quasiregular_interpolation} that $g_{n,m}$ is quasiregular in $E_n$ as it is a composition of quasiregular maps in $E_n$.
 Thus to show that $g_{n,m}$ is quasiregular on $1 \leq |z| \leq \exp(\pi/n)$, it suffices (by a standard removability result) to show that $g_{n,m}$ extends continuously across the radial arcs on the boundary of $E_n$.
 For $z$ on such a radial arc, $(z\mapsto z^{mn}) \circ \eta_{n,m}(z)$ is $2$-valued with both values lying at complex-conjugate points on $\mathbb{T}$, whence $\sigma$ identifies these two points.
 Thus $g_{n,m}$ extends continuously across the radial arcs on the boundary of $E_n$.
+That $K(g_{n,m})$ depends only on $m$ follows from the Formula (\ref{definition_of_g}) and Proposition \ref{eta_dilatation_bound}.